coderberry/cavneb.github.com.old/source/_posts/2012-04-24-asset-pipeline-for-dummies.markdown

 The Rails asset pipeline is very powerful, but often misunderstood.
 At the [Utah Ruby User Group](http://utruby.org), most of the attendees aren't sure how to use it fully in their Rails app.
 It's considered as one of the *magic* features that Rails offers.
 I admit that I was confused as well and took it's magic for granted.
 Not any longer.

+I reference the word *asset* a lot in this article.
+An asset is a file that is to be included in your Rails application (JavaScript, CSS, Image, etc).

 **In this article, I want to simplify the asset pipeline so it is better understood.**

 ## Purpose

-The asset pipeline has three goals: pre-process, compress and minify assets into one central path.
+The asset pipeline has three goals: preprocess, concatenate and minify assets into one central path.
 Or in other words, it takes all of your stylesheets, javascript files, images and any other files you want, joins them together when possible, and places them in the public/assets folder.

 ## Moving Parts